 Keep in mind that a higher degree of local responsiveness will result in lower global integration.
 This refers to a company's ability to use similar products, services, and business techniques in different markets.
 Low global integration makes scaling more difficult, but a high degree of local responsiveness offsets this by allowing you to develop a loyal customer base.

-Advantages and Disadvantages of Multidomestic Strategies
+Pros and Cons of Multidomestic Strategies

-Advantages of a multidomestic strategy:
+Pros of a multidomestic strategy:

 - Highly localized products and services help ensure local product-market fit and give you a local competitive advantage.